mehrshad-kh/WinstonFarzaneh/README.md

 The [CompleteBoard](src/CompleteBoard.v) module has been implemented on a Xilinx Spartan3 FPGA board using Xiling ISE Design Suite.
 It makes use of DIP switches for player actions,
-LED lights for displaying each player position, and two digits of the seven-segment display for each player's health.
+LED lights for displaying each player's position and the winner, and two digits of the seven-segment display for each player's health.

 ## Nomenclature